-In most cases your employees will be happy to participate in an employee feedback survey.
+In most cases your employees will be happy to participate in an employee satisfaction survey.
 Most particularly if they’ve been assured that their answers will contribute directly to changes in the work environment.
-Here’s how.

-If you can commit to that, you’ll receive an enthusiastic response; but by the same token, you also need to commit to sharing the results of the survey with the employees.
+If you can commit to that, you’ll receive an enthusiastic response; but by the same token, you also need to commit to sharing the results of the employee satisfaction survey with the employees.

 Why is sharing the results (with each answer or data point being anonymous) so important?